 Over time, this more relaxed state can lead to improved hormone balance and immune function and even decreased rates of disease.

-A 2015 study published by the American Psychological Association backs this up.
+The American Psychological Association backs this up.
 They found that higher gratitude scores in subjects related to better mood, better sleep, more positive health-promoting habits, less inflammation, and improved heart health.

 Even when a problem does come along, gratitude can still help.
 It is no secret that stress has a negative impact on health, but research is finding that an “attitude of gratitude” can be a successful antidote to even serious external stressors.
 In one study, cancer patients who were optimistic about their symptoms and outcomes were less likely to experience thickening arteries than those who were pessimistic.